Help us improve your experience.

 • Core switches, when acting as a border router, interconnect the campus fabric with the outside network.

-• Services block devices that interconnect the campus fabric with the outside network.
+• Service block devices that interconnect the campus fabric with the outside network.

 Overlay Network (Control Plane)

-Figure 4: EVPN VXLAN Overlay Network with a Services Block A diagram of a diagram Description automatically generated
+Figure 4: EVPN VXLAN Overlay Network with a Service Block A diagram of a diagram Description automatically generated

 Resiliency and Load Balancing

-We support Bi-Directional Forwarding (BFD) as part of the BGP protocol implementation.
+We support BFD as part of the BGP protocol implementation.
 This provides fast convergence in the event of a device or link failure without relying on the routing protocol’s timers.
-Mist configured BFD minimum intervals of 350ms and 1000ms in the underlay and overlay respectively.
-Load Balancing, per packet by default, is supported across all links within the campus fabric using equal-cost multipath (ECMP) routing enabled at the forwarding plane.
+Juniper Mist configures BFD with minimum intervals of 1000ms in the underlay and overlay respectively.
+Load balancing, per packet by default, is supported across all links within the campus fabric using equal-cost multipath (ECMP) routing enabled at the forwarding plane.

 Ethernet Segment Identifier (ESI)